zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - build a url for an external webside
 \-- text formatting
     \-- text_h1
-        \-- html_base - TODO change based on the environment
+        \-- html_base - build a url for an external webside
     \-- text_h2
-        \-- html_base - TODO change based on the environment
+        \-- html_base - build a url for an external webside
     \-- text_h3
-        \-- html_base - TODO change based on the environment
+        \-- html_base - build a url for an external webside
 \-- images
     \-- logo
         \-- html_base - @return string the zukunft.com logo with a link to the home page